-This NHS Health Check is available to anyone aged 40-74 who lives in England and does not already have diabetes, heart, kidney or circulation problems.
+The NHS Health Check is available to anyone aged 40-74 who lives in England and does not already have diabetes or heart, kidney or circulation problems.
 It is designed to find any early signs of these conditions and stop them getting worse.
 Ideally, you should have this check-up every five years.

-After your health check, you can discuss any concerns with a healthcare professional and get advice on looking after your health, including reducing your risk of dementia.
+After your health check-up, you can discuss any concerns with a healthcare professional and get advice on looking after your health, including reducing your risk of dementia.

 If you already have any of these conditions, it's still important to have regular health check-ups.
-However you don't need to book an NHS Health Check specifically.
+However, you don't need to book an NHS Health Check specifically.

-If you live in Wales, you can use the 'Add to Your Life' free online health and wellbeing check.
-If you live in Northern Ireland you can book a free 'Well Check' through the Northern Ireland Chest, Heart and Stroke (NICHS) charity.
-For more information see 'Other useful organisations' on page 50.
+If you live in Wales, you can use the Add to Your Life free online health and wellbeing check at addtoyourlife.nhs.wales.
+If you live in Northern Ireland you can book a free Well Check through the Northern Ireland Chest, Heart and Stroke (NICHS) charity (see 'Other useful organisations' on page 40).